Quantum-Codes/otpverify/README.md

 # Simple login
 Just testing 2FA with emailing

-To run, create a .env file with your email and "app password"
+To run, create a .env file with your email and "app password" (tested using a gmail account with app password)

 ```
 email=""